Arkansas solar rebates and incentives: 2025 guide

 Unfortunately, Arkansas doesn't offer any sales or property tax exemptions for solar.

-If your system is under 25 kW and connected to the grid, you can benefit from net metering, one of the best solar panel incentives available in Arkansas.
-With net metering, you earn credits when you send excess electricity from your solar panels to the grid.
+With net billing, you earn credits when you send excess electricity from your solar panels to the grid.
 When the sun isn't shining and you need to pull electricity from the grid, your utility will apply the credits to your bill.
-Net metering makes it so you will owe very little, or even nothing, on your electric bills with solar panels.
+However, the credits are worth a lot less with net billing compared to net metering.
+In Arkansas, your excess energy is now credited at the avoided cost rate, which is a little less than half the retail rate, so you won’t save as much on your electric bills as you used to.

 Arkansas doesn't offer any state-specific battery incentives.
 However, all batteries above 3 kWh are eligible for the 30% federal tax credit.
 Batteries are great for increasing your energy independence and providing protection from blackouts in Arkansas.

-If you don't go solar before Arkansas switches to net billing, you'll want to install a battery with your solar panels.
-That way, you can store excess solar energy in your battery for use later on instead of sending it to the grid.
+Since Arkansas no longer offers net metering, installing a battery with your solar panels is the best way to increase your savings.
+This way, you can store excess solar energy in your battery for use later on instead of sending it to the grid.

 Learn more about battery incentives and rebates See the complete list of solar companies in Arkansas